 Blockchain is a particularly attractive technology to manufacturing businesses because of its ability to be applied to any number of business processes, plus its innate security and reliability.

-In this piece, we’ll explore what blockchain really is, how it can revolutionize the manufacturing sector, and how it’s being used now to improve everything from supply chain management to contract enforcement.
+In this piece, we’ll explore what blockchain really is, how blockchain adoption can revolutionize the manufacturing sector, and how it’s being used now to improve everything from supply chain management to contract enforcement with supply chain partners.

 What is blockchain?